Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

-As the wise say that no journey is smooth, even REVLIMID’s journey has had its fair share of lows, including high prices, limited accessibility, and the recent patent expiry.
+As the wise say, no journey is smooth.
+Even REVLIMID’s journey has had its fair share of lows, including high prices, limited accessibility, and the recent patent expiry.
 Despite these challenges, REVLIMID has turned out to be a major blockbuster in multiple myeloma and is still unbeaten to this day.
 But will REVLIMID remain unchallenged forever, or will it eventually meet its match one day?
 That remains to be seen.

 Generic competition is an unavoidable reality for pharmaceutical firms.
 Come 2022, the year of REVLIMID’s patent expiry, the drug started facing generic competition from the low-cost rivals Teva and Natco.

-Is the game over for REVLIMID?
-Will the legacy of REVLIMID slowly diminish?
+Is REVLIMID’s game over?
+Will its legacy slowly diminish?
 Well, not yet.
-BMS is developing potential successors to REVLIMID to become the future cornerstone for multiple myeloma treatment.
+BMS is developing potential successors to REVLIMID to become the future cornerstone of multiple myeloma treatment.

 In 2021, BMS unveiled two future superstars, Iberdomide (CC-220) and Mezigdomide (CC-92480), colloquially known as the CELMODs (Cereblon E3 ligase modulator).
 They are not the same as other immunomodulatory medicines (IMiDs) like REVLIMID.
 While both IMiDs and CELMODs bind to cereblon, the known target for these classes of drugs differ in their mechanisms.Iberdomide binds to cereblon more tightly and has greater potency.
 The drug degrades Ikarose and Aiolos, which serve as anti-apoptotic transcription factors in multiple myeloma cells, with much greater potency than REVLIMID.
 The EC50 value is the testimony of the enhanced efficacy of Iberdomide as compared to REVLIMID.
 Moreover, Iberdomide has tumoricidal activity as opposed to the tumoristatic activity of IMiDs, even in relapsed/refractory multiple myeloma patients who have been administered IMiDs before.